dineshp999/Latch-based-Integrated-Clock-Gating-Cell/README.md

 ## Implementation

-- Integrated clock gating is implemented by using Inverter, AND and Transmissiongate.
+- Integrated clock gating is implemented by using Inverter, AND and Transmission gate.
-- The Aspect ratio(W/L) of pMOS is 0.03um/0.24um &  nMOS is 0.03um/0.12um
+- The Aspect ratio(W/L) of pMOS is 0.03um/0.24um &  nMOS is 0.03um/0.12um.
+- Inverter, AND and Transmission gate are implemeted first then by the help of these sub-design ICG is realised.
 - Total transistors used = 18 (9 nMOS & 9 pMOS).
 - The MOSFET model chosen is TT model from 28nm PDK.